StanfordBDHG/llama.cpp/README.md

 ## License

-This project is licensed under the MIT License.
-See [Licenses](https://github.com/StanfordBDHG/llama.cpp/blob/main/LICENSES) for more information.
+This project is a fork of an existing project that is licensed under the MIT License, and all changes made in this fork continue to be under the MIT License.
+For more information about the license terms, see the [Licenses folder](https://github.com/StanfordBDHG/llama.cpp/blob/main/LICENSES).

 ## Our Research